jimmy-mcelwain/motoros2/README.md

 Symptoms of this incompatibility are seemingly functional ROS 2 network connections, where topics are succesfully published and subscribed to, but service invocations and action goal submissions appear to *hang*.

-**Note**: ROS 2 Foxy, ROS 2 Humble and ROS 2 Rolling all use FastDDS by default.
+**Note**: ROS 2 Foxy, ROS 2 Humble, ROS2 Iron and ROS 2 Rolling all use FastDDS by default.
 If you haven't changed your default RMW, you should not need to change anything for MotoROS2.

 **Work-around**: unfortunately, this limitation is caused by a middleware-layer incompatibility with respect to how service requests are (de)serialised by the respective RMWs ([ros2/rmw_cyclonedds#184](https://github.com/ros2/rmw_cyclonedds/issues/184)), and without significant changes to the way MotoROS2 operates, has no known work-around.